 - Calculating errors can cause damage to the connected 4-20 mA apparatus.

-Alternative for 4-20mA simulator with potentiometer
+Better alternative for 4-20mA simulator with potentiometer

 The DIVIZE variable current source does not have these disadvantages.
 The diagram shows a simplified diagram of the DIVIZE current source.